xenein/requestnonsense/README.md

 2. `python -m venv venv`
 3. `source venv/bin/activate`
 4. `pip install -r requirements.txt`
-5. `cp example.env .env`
+5. `cp example_config.toml config.toml`
 6. get twitch chat bot token via https://twitchtokengenerator.com/
 7. get hackmd.io api token
-8. put api tokens in .env
+8. put api tokens in config.toml
-9. build songlist csv - (customs forge song manager will create one for you)
+9. build songlist csv - (rocksmith-folks: customs forge song manager will create one for you)
 10. `python requestnonsense.py`

 ## songlist csv format

+Songlists are read from CSV-files, I usually use one build with CFSM, but you can craft one by hand.
+If you don't have your delimiter in the first line, set `LIST_CFSM=false` in config.toml.

 Customs Forge Song Manager CSV-Format starts with a line denoting the delimiter.
 CFSM uses the first line in the csv file to denote the delimiter (usually ";").
-Check LIST_DELIMITER and LIST_CFSM in example.env.
+Check LIST_DELIMITER and LIST_CFSM in config.toml.

 We rely on Columns "Artist", "Title" and "Arrangements" in songlist, additional columns are ignored.
 If your csv does not have arrangements, you can go with `INSTRUMENTS=[]` in config.toml - this will simply use all songs.